Phase estimation algorithm for the multibeam optical metrology: Supplementary Information

-In this Appendix we describe the adjustment procedure for the qutrit quantum Fourier transformation setup illustrated in Fig.\,\ref{scheme}.
-Our step-by-step approach lays in tuning the signal at the intermediate points of the scheme (see Fig.\,\ref{scheme_adj}).
-At each consecutive step, the interference intensity at the given point is matched with the theoretical value obtained through the breakdown of Eq.\,(\ref{susq3_fixed}).
-At the first two stages, we receive the signal reflected from the phase shifters PS$_2$ and PS$_3$ using the detectors AD$_1$ and AD$_2$, respectively.
+In this section we describe the alignment procedure for the qutrit quantum Fourier transformation setup.
+Our step-by-step approach lays in tuning the signal at the intermediate points of the beams' paths (see Fig.\,\ref{method} in the main text).
+At each consecutive step, the interference intensity at the given point is matched with the theoretical value obtained through the breakdown of Eq.\,(13) from the main text.
+At the first two stages, we receive the signal reflected from the phase shifters APS$_2$ and APS$_1$ using the detectors AD$_1$ and AD$_2$, respectively.
 In turn, the last two stages involve the signals from the detectors AD$_3$ and AD$_4$.
-The adjustment is performed via rotating the phase shifters (i.e., altering the optical path length) preceding the given point.
-By doing so, one changes the phases $x_i$ which in the end should be equal to $x_i^F$:
+The alignment is performed via rotating the phase shifters (i.e., altering the optical path length) preceding the given point.
+By doing so, one changes the phases $x_i$ which in the end should be equal to $x_i^F$ given by Eq.\,(12) from the main text.